mtigzoe/ai-terminal-chat/README.md

 - Add tests for security-sensitive and accessibility-sensitive changes.
 - Update documentation when scripts, configuration, or user workflows change.

+## Contributors

+Contributions are welcome.
+Contributors who submit code, documentation, bug reports, accessibility improvements, testing, or other meaningful improvements are appreciated.

+See [CONTRIBUTING.md](.github/CONTRIBUTING.md) for contribution guidelines.

+## Releases

+Releases are published on GitHub with release notes describing significant changes, improvements, bug fixes, and other notable updates.

+See the [Releases](https://github.com/mtigzoe/ai-terminal-chat/releases) page for available releases.

 ## License

 Apache License 2.0